BBN Airlines

 BBN Airlines Indonesia is an Indonesian airline which specialises in aircraft wet leasing and conducts domestic scheduled flights.
 It is part of Ireland's Avia Solutions Group and classifies itself as offering a mid-range service.

 History

-BBN Airlines Indonesia is a subsidiary of Avia Solutions Group, an aviation company from Ireland which is an ACMI (Aircraft, Crew, Maintenance and Insurance) provider.
+BBN Airlines Indonesia is a subsidiary of Avia Solutions Group, an aviation company from Ireland, which is an ACMI (aircraft, crew, maintenance and insurance) provider.

 BBN Airlines officially launched in August 2022.
 BBN Airlines obtained AOC for cargo flights in August 2023 and for passenger flights in March 2024.

 BBN Airlines began scheduled passenger flights on September 27, 2024, with the first flight between Jakarta and Surabaya.

 As of March 2025, the airline only focuses on charter flights since all scheduled passenger flights were suspended following its last flight on 28 February 2025.

 Destinations

-As of March 2025, after the scheduled flights were terminated.
-The airline only focuses on charter flights, which operated by Sriwijaya Air since January in the same year.
+As of March 2025, the scheduled flights were terminated.
+The airline only focuses on charter flights, which have been operated by Sriwijaya Air since January in the same year.